samhstn/m/README.md

 # case insensitive search of `pattern`
 mg pattern

-# when capitilized performs a case sensitive search of `String`
+# when capitilized performs a case sensitive search of `Pattern`
 mg Pattern

 # the -c flag will always be case sensitive
 mg -c pattern

-# the -i flag will always be case insensitive
-mg -i pattern

 # the -n flag will surpress numbers
 mg -n pattern